-Certified as a Primary Stroke Center by the Joint Commission since 2009, Mary Washington Hospital provides stroke patients with the highest level of treatment and services according to national standards.
-We are dedicated to maintaining this quality stroke care with education and prevention programs and continuum of care from hospitalization through rehabilitation.
-You will be evaluated, treated and recover under the care of an interdisciplinary team of healthcare professionals trained to ensure that each stroke patient receives the highest level of care.
+We are dedicated to maintaining this quality stroke care across the health system with education and prevention programs and continuum of care from hospitalization through rehabilitation.
+You will be evaluated, treated, and will recover under the care of an interdisciplinary team of healthcare professionals trained to ensure that each stroke patient receives the highest level of care.

 Stroke is a leading cause of disability in adults and the fourth leading cause of death.
 Eighty percent of strokes are preventable by managing risk factors.
 When a stroke occurs, quick recognition and treatment can give you or a loved one the best chance of a full recovery.

-Strokes are classified as ischemic, the most common, or hemorrhagic.
+Strokes are classified as ischemic (the most common) or hemorrhagic.

 About 87 percent of strokes are ischemic strokes.
 They are caused by blockage of an artery that impairs blood flow to part of the brain causing cells and tissues to die from lack of oxygen.
 The blockage can come from a blood clot in the blood vessels inside the brain (thrombotic stroke) or from a blood clot or plaque debris that develops elsewhere in the body and travels to one of the blood vessels in the brain (embolic stroke).